DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Covers all personal data regardless of format — digital files, paper documents, audio recordings, and photographs.

-Business Impact: Indian companies can process physical documents without DPDP compliance, while European operations require full GDPR compliance for all data formats.
+Indian companies can process physical documents without DPDP compliance, while European operations require full GDPR compliance for all data formats.

 2. Territorial Application